lourenci/go-to-spec/README.md

 #### Go to code
 ![Go to code](docs/go-to-file.gif)

-* Your spec may be in the same folder of the code with `spec` or `test` in suffix of the file.
-* Your spec may be in a different folder of the code with `spec` in suffix of the file.
+* Your spec may be anywhere in the workspace.
+You can specify spec file patterns in settings.